 Discuss your case with our experienced Salem wrongful death attorneys during a free consultation.

 Get Started Today

 At Elmer & Brunot, PC, we have been helping Oregonians file wrongful death suits since 2011.
 Our attorneys have 40 years of collective experience and a deep knowledge of the relevant laws and statutes in these types of cases.
 We also understand what you are going through during this difficult time and will always treat you with kindness and compassion.

-When you choose our firm, Attorneys Randy M. Elmer and Zachary Brunot will devote themselves to protecting your rights and interests.
+When you choose our firm, Salem wrongful death attorneys Randy M. Elmer and Zachary Brunot will devote themselves to protecting your rights and interests.
 We will pursue justice and fairness every step of the way, and we will not collect a single fee unless we recover on your behalf.